RedNate22/nbody-sim/README.md

 body id 2: position delta 599743 exceeds tolerance 0.001 <-- some poor, unfortunate body
 ```

-This is a key reason why long-term weather forecasting and long-term solar system forecasting both eventually break down over time -- no amount of precision removes this sensitivity, only delays it.
+This is a key reason why long-term weather forecasting and long-term solar system forecasting both eventually break down over time as no amount of precision removes this sensitivity, only delays it.

 ## Cleaning up build files